1.5 Inputs and Channels

 In Nextflow, processes primarily communicate through channels.
 Channels are essentially the 'pipes' of our pipeline, providing a way for data to flow between our processes and defining the overall structure of the workflow.

 Channels allow us to handle inputs efficiently by defining which data should be taken from one step to another.
-Channels are one of Nextflows key features that allow us to run jobs in parallel amongst many additional benefits.
+Channels are one of Nextflows key features that allow us to run jobs in parallel, as well as many other benefits.

 There are two kinds of channels: queue channels and value channels.